 Hold on to your Christmas craft glue sticks and googly eyes!
 I’d like to introduce the much-loved members of our Christmas collection, Elf, Santa, Snowman and Rudolf!

 Life started out as a paper bag for these fun-loving Christmas puppets!
-They are so easy to make with our FREE Paper Bag Christmas – Puppet Making Activity and your students are going to love them!
+They are so easy to make with our Paper Bag Christmas – Puppet Making Activity and your students are going to love them!
 Read on to find out more…

 Christmas Paper Bag Puppets

 Puppets provide a great opportunity for drama, imaginative play, narrative writing, storytelling and role play.
 So, what might look like just another Chrismas craft idea turns out to be a great learning tool!
-Download our FREE Paper Bag Christmas – Puppet Making Activity for puppet templates.
+Download our Paper Bag Christmas – Puppet Making Activity for puppet templates.